Cashel Man

-Cashel Man is a bog body from a bog near Cashel in County Laois, Ireland.
-He was found on 10 August 2011 by Bord na Móna employee Jason Phelan from Abbeyleix.
+Cashel Man is a bog body found near Cashel in County Laois, Ireland, on 10 August 2011.
 The body was a young adult male, around 20–25, who had been intentionally covered with peat after death.
 The crouched figure was recovered after being damaged by a milling machine in 2011.
-The head and left arm were presumed destroyed by the peat harvester, until later recovered.
+The head and left arm were presumed destroyed by the peat harvester until later recovered.

 Radiocarbon dating places the man as having died around 2000 BC, making him one of the oldest bog bodies in Europe.

 Position at discovery

 Cashel Man was found lying on his right side with his legs tightly flexed.
 The body was in the middle of the bog, oriented north-to-south with his head pointing south.
 There was not much other information available because the head, neck and left arm were all removed from the body by the peat harvester.
-Mandible, teeth, ribs, clavicle, vertebra, skin and hair were all recovered within the milled peat from the harvester.
+Mandible, teeth, ribs, clavicle, vertebra, skin, and hair were all recovered within the milled peat from the harvester.